tragisch/PlotGraphviz.jl/README.md

-The imported graph $mk, attrs$ consists two subgraphs (of type cluster - see Graphviz).
+The imported graph $mk, attrs$ consists of two subgraphs (of type cluster - see Graphviz).
 To get access to their attributes we need to change the cluster itself.

 ```julia